 To be eligible to receive MNRCP funding, applicants must first submit a Letter of Intent.
 All Letters of Intent must be submitted online at http://mnrcp.org/.
-All submissions must be received by 5:00 pm on Wednesday, June 26, 2024.
+Visit the "Apply" page to submit your Letter of Intent.
+All submissions must be received by 5:00 pm on Thursday, June 26, 2025.
 Detailed instructions are available online.

 The Letter of Intent online submission form requires general information about the proposed project, including the location, budget, and a brief description of the proposed activities and ecological values, as well as a map of the project location.
+Design plans are not required at the Letter of Intent phase.

 Letters of Intent are screened by staff from MDEP, the Corps, and TNC to determine if the projects meet MNRCP's core requirements to be eligible for funding.
-If so, applicants will be notified by mid- to late-July 2024, that they are invited to submit full proposals.
-For the complete timeline for the upcoming grant cycle, see Appendix D. A list of frequently asked questions is provided in Appendix E.
+If so, applicants will be notified by mid-July 2025 that they are invited to submit full proposals.
+For the complete timeline for the upcoming grant cycle, see Appendix C.